-Fines for overdue materials begin to accrue 24 hours after the due date.
-Fine for all overdue materials is 10¢ per day, maximum of $3.00 per item.
-Access to library services, including borrowing and computer access, is blocked when fines or fees exceed $10.
+Access to library services, including borrowing and computer access, is blocked when fees exceed $10.
 The fee for lost items or material that must be replaced due to damage is the full cost on the catalog record.
-Log into NEXT catalog to pay fines and fees with PayPal.
+Log into the NEXT Search Catalog to pay fees with PayPal.

 Other fees are: